Modestas Bukauskas

-Modestas Bukauskas (born February 10, 1994) is a Lithuanian-British mixed martial artist who competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
-He is the former Cage Warriors Light Heavyweight Champion.
+Modestas Bukauskas (born 10 February 1994) is a Lithuanian-British mixed martial artist who competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+He is the former two-time Cage Warriors Light Heavyweight Champion.

 Mixed martial arts career

 Early career

-Bukauskas, a 4-time British Kickboxing Champion compiled a 10–2 record on the UK MMA scene, fighting mostly for the Cage Warriors promotion, where he won the Cage Warriors Light Heavyweight Championship by knocking out 7-time Norwegian national wrestling champion Marthin Hamlet in the fourth round at Cage Warriors 106.
+Bukauskas, a four-time British Kickboxing Champion compiled a 10–2 record on the UK MMA scene, fighting mostly for the Cage Warriors promotion, where he won the Cage Warriors Light Heavyweight Championship by knocking out 7-time Norwegian national wrestling champion Marthin Hamlet in the fourth round at Cage Warriors 106.
 He then went on to defend his title at Cage Warriors 111 against Riccardo Nosiglia by knocking Nosiglia out with elbows to the head after Nosiglia tried for a takedown.

 Ultimate Fighting Championship

-Bukauskas was scheduled to face Vinicius Moreira at UFC on ESPN: Kattar vs. Ige on July 16, 2020.
-However, Moreira tested positive for COVID-19 on July 3 and was removed from the event.
+Bukauskas was scheduled to face Vinicius Moreira at UFC on ESPN: Kattar vs. Ige on 16 July 2020.
+However, Moreira tested positive for COVID-19 on 3 July and was removed from the event.
 Moreira was replaced by Andreas Michailidis.
 He won the bout via TKO after Michailidis couldn't get up at the end of the round due to a series of elbows to the side of the head.
 Bukauskas in the process became the first Lithuanian to win in the UFC.

 This win earned him the Performance of the Night award.

 Bukauskas faced Jimmy Crute on 18 October 2020 at UFC Fight Night: Ortega vs. The Korean Zombie.
 He lost the fight via knockout in round one.

-Bukauskas faced Michał Oleksiejczuk on March 27, 2021, at UFC 260.
+Bukauskas faced Michał Oleksiejczuk on 27 March 2021, at UFC 260.
 He lost a close bout via split decision.

-Bukauskas faced Khalil Rountree Jr. on September 4, 2021, at UFC Fight Night 191.
+Bukauskas faced Khalil Rountree Jr. on 4 September 2021, at UFC Fight Night 191.
 He lost the fight via technical knockout in round two after Rountree side kicked his front leg causing an injury.

-On October 20, 2021, it was announced that Bukauskas was no longer on the UFC roster.
+On 20 October 2021, it was announced that Bukauskas was no longer on the UFC roster.

 Post UFC

-In his first performance post UFC release, Bukauskas returned from a year layoff due to a knee surgery to defeat Lee Chadwick via unanimous decision on November 4, 2022, at Cage Warriors 145.
+In his first performance post UFC release, Bukauskas returned from a year layoff due to a knee surgery to defeat Lee Chadwick via unanimous decision on 4 November 2022, at Cage Warriors 145.

-Bukauskas faced Chuck Campbell for the vacant Cage Warriors Light Heavyweight Championship on December 31, 2022, at Cage Warriors 148, knocking him out in the fourth round to regain the title.
+Bukauskas faced Chuck Campbell for the vacant Cage Warriors Light Heavyweight Championship on 31 December 2022, at Cage Warriors 148, knocking him out in the fourth round to regain the title.